reverse search

 melody a musical phrase or theme made up of a sequence of single tones.
 [1/2 definitions]

-metaphor a phrase that describes something by comparing it to some other thing.
+metaphor a phrase that describes something by comparing it to some other thing, as, for example, when a man says that his wife is a diamond.

 nor used to introduce a negative statement, especially after a phrase using "neither."
 [1/2 definitions]